warning

 So I want us to start by looking at pages 68 and 69.

-Okay?
-So make sure you've got your book open, your copy of the text open on those pages now.
+Your copy of the text open on those pages now.

 What I want you to do is find which word begins all but one of the paragraphs of those two pages.

-Well done if you, like Lucas, spotted that the name Henry starts all but one of the paragraphs.
+Well done if you like, Lucas spotted that the name Henry starts all but one of the paragraphs.

 So let's consider what that pattern might mean.

 What do you think the significance of repeating someone's name might be?
-Pause the video, have a discuss or a think independently, and press play when you think you have the answer to this question.
+Pause the video, have a discuss, or a think independently and press play when you think you have the answer to this question.

 Some really interesting discussions going on there.